Revised: December 9, 2025

 • project cancellations for which funding provisions had been initiated.

-5. In making a request to transfer these moneys from one auxiliary to another or to one-time fixed duration, student-related costs, an institution must provide assurance of the following:
+6. In making a transfer of these moneys from one auxiliary to another or to one-time fixed duration, other operations, an institution is providing assurance of the following:

-• that the purpose for which the transfer is requested is a higher institutional priority for these funds than other possible uses
+• that the purpose is a higher institutional priority for these funds than other possible uses

-• the transfer will not increase rates or segregated fees beyond planned levels of increase.
+• the transfer will not increase rates beyond planned levels of increase.

 Institutions will assure the preceding by providing information on items 1-4 below.

-Institutions will submit transfer requests to UW System Administration for Board of Regents approval during the annual budget process.
-Requests should:
+Institutions must submit transfer requests to UW Administration for approval by the Vice President for Finance and Administration.
+Requests must:

-3. Provide a three-year plan projecting the effects of the transfer, including the effects on rates and reserve levels.
-The plan should demonstrate that the transfer will not adversely affect rates.
+4. Provide a three-year plan projecting the effects of the transfer, including the effects on rates and balance levels.
+The plan must demonstrate that the transfer will not adversely affect rates.